qbicsoftware/research-data-management/docs/project/project_edit.md

 Currently, an offer file has to be in the PDF file format with a maximum file size of 16Mb

-For each successful file upload you are then able to specify if the offer was signed already via the checkbox next to the shown file in the set offer signed status section.
+For each successful file upload you are then able to specify if the offer was signed already via the checkbox shown next to the file name.
 ![offer_upload_with_offer_signed](images/offer_upload_with_offer_signed.png)

 Finally, save your uploaded files to the project via a pressing the save button on the bottom right of the dialog.